BalashovAD/parsecpp/README.md

 (|) :: Parser<A> -> Parser<A> -> Parser<A>
 ```
 Opposite to Haskell Parsec library, the or operator is always `LL(inf)`.
 Now library doesn't support `LL(1)`.
-Try to parse using the first parser, if error, rollback pos and try with the second one.
+Try to parse using the first parser, if that fails, rollback position and try with the second one.
 ```c++
 auto parser = charIn('A') | charIn('B'); // Parser<char>
 // "B" -> B